reset-ufc/slm-evaluation-incivility/README.md

-# Incivility Detection in GitHub Conversations Using Small Language Models (SLMs)
+# 404: Civility Not Found?
+Evaluating the Effectiveness of Small Language Models in Detecting Incivility in GitHub Conversations

 ## 📚 Context